-We are proud to celebrate that in November 2019, St Giles School were awarded LOtC Mark (Silver) by the registered charity 'Council for Learning Outside the Classroom.'
+We are proud to celebrate that in November 2019, St Giles Spencer Academy were awarded LOtC Mark (Silver) by the registered charity 'Council for Learning Outside the Classroom.'
 This great achievement was awarded to St Giles in recognition of our 'commitment to ensuring all learners have access to good quality educational experiences beyond the classroom walls' (LOtC).
 The report highlighted that 'St Giles is clearly a good school working hard to help all of the children in its care navigate the world happily and achieve their potential.'

 Inclusion Quality Mark - Flagship Status

 St Giles was first awarded Flagship Status in July 2018.
 St. Giles has been awarded ‘Flagship Status’ for its high quality work in inclusion.
 In order to achieve Flagship Status a school must have held 'Centre of Excellence' status for at least three years prior to attaining Flagship status for the first time.

 An assessor came to re-visit the school in September 2019 as part of the on-going review process, their report concluded that: